Biology AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Master's Students

-To be eligible for the Accelerated Master’s Entry Pathway, a student must be a declared life science major, and have identified a biology faculty sponsor.
+To be eligible for the Accelerated Master’s Entry Pathway, a student must be a declared life science major.
+Thesis-based students have identified a biology faculty sponsor.
 Other requirements include a GPA typically higher than 3.10 overall and 3.30 in biology courses.
 After graduation with a bachelor's degree, the M.S. degree becomes their primary curriculum.
 There is no GRE requirement for any Biology graduate program.

 Minimum Degree Requirements